AMoazeni/Real-Time-Robotics/README.md

 # Publisher-Subscriber Software Architecture

 A good way to visualize [Pub-Sub](https://en.wikipedia.org/wiki/Publish%E2%80%93subscribe_pattern) architecture is shown below.
 A piece of code can be set up as a Transmitter (Publisher), Receiver (Subscriber), or Transceiver (can both Publish and Subscribe).
 These pieces of code (functions) are completely independent of one another and don't know of each other's existence.
 The functions can however communicate if they are placed on the same channel (Topic).
-Functions can send each other numbers and text messages to communicate, they can also be written in any language (pthon, C++, Javascript, etc).
+Functions can send each other numbers and text messages to communicate, they can also be written in any language (Python, C++, Javascript, etc).
 This allows highly scalable architecture and robustness of execution since the functions are loosely coupled.

 <br></br>